benwiz/blog/_posts/2018-12-21-how-to-install-openframeworks.md

 # Summary

-- Clone openFrameworks from its GitHup repo
+- Clone openFrameworks from its GitHub repo
 - Download and extract _projectGenerator_ from the official release
 - Test openFrameworks to make sure it works